- Search The Registry

 S. James Gates Jr.

 *S. James Gates Jr. was born on this date in 1950.
 He is a Black theoretical physicist who works on supersymmetry, supergravity, and superstring theory.

-Gates is on the board of trustees of Society for Science & the Public and is active in scientific outreach.
+Gates is on the board of trustees of the Society for Science & the Public and is active in scientific outreach.
 Gates was a Martin Luther King Jr. Visiting Scholar at MIT (2010–11) and was a Residential Scholar at MIT's Simmons Hall.
 He is pursuing ongoing research into string theory, supersymmetry, and supergravity at Brown University.
-He appeared on the 2011 Isaac Asimov Memorial Debate: The Theory of Everything, hosted by Neil DeGrasse Tyson.
-Gates also appeared in the BBC Horizon documentary The Hunt for Higgs in 2012, and the NOVA documentary Big Bang Machine in 2015.
+He appeared at the 2011 Isaac Asimov Memorial Debate: The Theory of Everything, hosted by Neil DeGrasse Tyson.
+Gates also appeared in the BBC Horizon documentary The Hunt for Higgs in 2012 and the NOVA documentary Big Bang Machine in 2015.

 His work has earned him recognition by Mathematically Gifted & Black as a Black History Month 2017 Honoree.
-His current research focus is on Adinkra symbols, a graph-theoretic technique for studying supersymmetric representation theories.
+His current research focuses on Adinkra symbols, a graph-theoretic technique for studying supersymmetric representation theories.
 In 2018, Gates was elected to the presidential line of the American Physical Society: he began serving as its Vice President in 2019 and will serve as President as of 2021.